 One reader says, “I’ve been to Oktoberfest several times and am also a Girl Scout.
-I always wore a money wallet around my waist.”
+I always wear a money wallet around my waist.”
 Bra stashes and money wallets are similar in function, so it comes down to what style you find more comfortable to wear and access.

-Here’s the best money belts and anti-theft travel accessories for travel!
+Here are the best money belts and anti-theft travel accessories for travel!

 Travelon’s classic mini travel shoulder bags offer the spaciousness of a larger bag without the unwanted bulk that may come with it.
 With a lockable, RFID-protected main compartment, two exterior zippered pockets, and a lightweight feel even when full, this piece is secure, roomy, and organized.